 Providing metadata associated with items to be stored to the Message Storage Server, e.g. identifier linking CPM Standalone Messages to the thread they belong to.

-The CPM Participating Function interacts with the Message Storage Server for the storage of recorded CPM Conversations in the CPM User’s own message storage area, and to store expired CPM Messages in the recipient’s network storage, as determined by the preferences of the recipient and service provider policies.
+The CPM Participating Function interacts with the Message Storage Server for the storage of recorded CPM Conversations in the CPM User’s own message storage area, and to store expired CPM Messages in the recipient’s network storage, and to store CPM File Transfer file as determined by the preferences of the recipient and service provider policies.

 The CPM Participating Function interacts with the following supporting Enablers: